 “Well then, if you don’t have any plans, I would like you to join me for a walk…and see a few things.”

 Without hesitation, I reached for my coat and scarf and tried catching up to him.
 What did he have in mind?
 I picked up my stride to match his as we exited the Ludwig Ferdinand Palais Headquarters building at Wittelsbacher Platz, an iconic edifice that once housed Bavarian royalty.

 Herr Garms walked with singular purpose as he began describing the cradle of Nazi Germany–pre-war Munich.
 He pointed out buildings which, at one time, were appropriated by the Third Reich.
-He also produced black and white photos of Nazi buildings and stadiums that were no longer in existence while describing their significance.
+He also produced black and white photos of long-gone Nazi buildings and stadiums while describing their significance.

 “Many of these buildings and monuments were destroyed during the war by your bombers,” he stated clinically.

 “Sorry about the bombers Herr Garms.
 War must be hell.”

 He remained silent pressing forward into the cold air.

 We turned left onto Karlstrasse, where buildings that had housed the Hitler Youth Group remained intact.